johnofleek/PiloT/autoPilot/README.md

 **Power up the Pilot / modem**

-1. Start a shell terminal
-   1. Hold down keys [CTRL] [ALT] T or
-   1. Use the RPi Terminal icon
-1. From the terminal session - power on the Pilot (doesn't apply to uPilot)
+1. From a shell terminal session - power on the Pilot (doesn't apply to uPilot)
    ```
-   $ ./Pilot/autoPilot/pilotOn.sh
+   ./Pilot/autoPilot/pilotOn.sh
    ```

 **Pilot / modem configuration**
-1. Run minicom to enable AT commands to be sent to the Pilot modem [(check the actual serial port to use)](test_configurationRecords.md)
+1. To enable AT commands to be sent to the Pilot modem - run minicom [(check the actual serial port to use)](test_configurationRecords.md)
    ```
    sudo minicom -D /dev/ttyUSB2
    ```